Expand all questions (to perform a text search with your browser for example)

 .
 We noticed that with

-you can't add others effects on top (like Lumetri) without cancelling any cache renders, it will always go back to the Red color when you relaunch Premiere Pro.
+you can't add other effects on top (like Lumetri) without cancelling any cache renders, it will always go back to the Red color when you relaunch Premiere Pro.

 After Effects Image rendering